 In addition to The Crystal Conundrum itself, the cruise released a short trailer including some specially shot footage, not present in the main video.
 The scene where that blood-phobic tourist faints when he heard Bernice order a Bloody Mary is tedious, but there’s a far more interesting bit where the Doctor and Bernice drag Jamie away from the bar… which is tended by a pirate played by Robert Shearman, the acclaimed playwright who wrote the episode “Dalek” and several Doctor Who audio dramas which are better than any actual episode of the show.
 Shearman was on the 2004 cruise, and in addition to the trailer cameo, he is credited as a creative consultant for The Crystal Conundrum.

 Luxury cruises are a recurring element in Shearman’s work, where they generally serve as a convenient opportunity to fuse his themes of self-contained bubble-universes and middle-class relationship drama.
 One example is his 2005 Ninth Doctor comic “The Cruel Sea”, which I like to think of as an envoy to the realm of licensed Doctor Who – part of the Sci-Fi Sea Cruise Expanded Universe.
-The 2007 short story “Jolly Roger” follows a man who has to cope with his wife’s recent death while taking a cruise they booked together beforehand.
-In typical Shearman fashion, it’s a warped psychosexual nightmare that expertly interweaves a very human relationship with strange and macabre magical realism.
-He also says that much of it was true.
-Perhaps it was informed by his experiences on the rather dull 2007 cruise, where the organisers’ decision to base it in Europe backfired – they only got one normal English passenger, the rest flying over from America, and didn’t even bother making a Doctor Who video.
-(They still released a DVD, though.
-God knows what’s actually on it beside the short, but the sublime ridiculousness of its front cover surely justifies it.
-Look, it’s even got that same uncial font Father Ted uses.)
+The 2007 short story “Jolly Roger” follows a man who has to cope with his wife’s recent death while taking a cruise they booked together beforehand, and in typical Shearman fashion, it’s a warped psychosexual nightmare that expertly interweaves a very human relationship with strange and macabre magical realism.
+He also says that much of it was true, so perhaps it was informed by his experiences on the rather dull 2007 cruise, where the organisers’ decision to base it in Europe backfired – they only got one normal English passenger, the rest flying over from America, and didn’t even bother making a Doctor Who video.
+(They still made a DVD, though.
+God knows what’s actually on it, but the sublime ridiculousness of its front cover surely justifies it.)